-The Corporation owns a national license for a French-language digital specialty channel, MOI&cie, aimed at women and offering varied content that challenges, entertains and inspires, with programming devoted to hard-hitting documentaries, fiction series and film This channel was launched on May 2, 2011 under the name MIIe and has been repositioned on February 1st, 2013 under the name, MOI&cie.
+The Corporation owns a national license for a French-language digital specialty channel, MOI&cie.
+Aimed at women, it offers a variety of content that challenges, entertains and inspires with programming.that includes original locally produced programs, one-of-a-kind personal stories, impactful docu-reality shows and provocative dramatic series.
+This channel was launched on May 2, 2011 under the name MIIe and has been repositioned on February 1st, 2013 under the name, MOI&cie.
 Its Website is accessible at www.moietcie.ca.